Howard Lake-Waverly-Winsted Schools

 The school district comprises an area of about 115 square miles, primarily in Wright County, with a portion located in McLeod County, and a small portion in Carver County.
-District 2687’s ninth through 12th grade high school is located between Howard Lake and Winsted on Wright County Road 6, and its fifth through eighth grade middle school is located in Howard Lake.
-The kindergarten through fourth grade elementary and preschool facilities are located in Waverly and Winsted.
-School Age Care (SAC) is offered in the elementary buildings as of fall 2012.
+District 2687’s nine-12 high school is located between Howard Lake and Winsted on Wright County Road 6, and its five through eight middle school is located in Howard Lake.
+The k-four elementary and preschool facilities are located in Waverly and Winsted.

-In 2012, Humphrey Elementary received the National Blue Ribbon Award, and in 2013 Winsted Elementary received the National Blue Ribbon Award.
+In 2012, Humphrey Elementary in Waverly received the National Blue Ribbon Award, and in 2013 Winsted Elementary received the National Blue Ribbon Award.
 Winsted Elementary was also recognized as a Minnesota School of Excellence in 2013.

 • Small class sizes and an environment that fosters good teacher-student relationships and allows for individualized attention to students.
-Due to small class sizes, there is an opportunity for all students to participate in activities, too.
-This allows children to mix with other community members, connecting with long-lasting friendships.
-Teachers and staff are kind and caring so students feel protected and safe as they learn.
+Small class sizes help create an opportunity for all students to participate in activities, too.
+This allows children to work with other community members, connecting and making long-lasting friendships.
+Teachers and staff are kind and caring, so students feel protected and safe as they learn.
 Safe and convenient bus transportation is provided.

 • Strong focus on academics at all grade levels, proven by student scores on state tests that are consistently at or above state average; ACT scores are consistently at or above national and state averages; graduates qualify for colleges of their choice.
 Elementary and middle school systems help prepare students for high school and beyond.

 • Excellent music program, including annual elementary musicals.
 Middle and high school students can continue in music, through band, choir, jazz and pep band, marching band, and individual band lessons.
-Top honors won by large groups, ensembles, and soloists.
+Top honors have been won by large groups, ensembles, and soloists each year.

-• Preschool for 3-to 5-year-olds located at Humphrey Elementary in Waverly and at Winsted Elementary; educational, nurturing, and fun.
-Curriculum with a focused approach on learning, and a strong emphasis on literacy skills.
-Transportation provided; limited scholarships available.
+• Preschool for 3-to 5-year-olds located at Humphrey Elementary in Waverly and at Winsted Elementary is educational, nurturing, and fun.
+Curriculum includes a focused approach on learning, and a strong emphasis on literacy skills.
+Transportation is provided; limited scholarships are available.

-• School Age Care (SAC) available for students grades in kindergarten through grade six before and after school and non-school days, located at both elementary schools, sponsored by community ed, provides homework assistance, fun activities, and is convenient for busy families.
+• School Age Care (SAC) available for students grades k-six before and after school, and some non-school days, located in both elementary schools (through community education); provides homework assistance, fun activities, and is convenient for busy families.
 Transportation is available to and from all schools in our district.

-• Community education activities, education, recreation and special events for birth through age 5, youth kindergarten through grade 12, and adults.
+• Community education activities, education, recreation ,and special events for birth to age 5, youth k-12, and adults.

-• Adult volunteer program parents and community members volunteer in the classroom, help with school activities, and work on projects in their homes.
+• Adult volunteer program for parents and community members to volunteer in the classroom, help with school activities, and work on projects in their homes.

-• Strong middle school, grades five through eight, that provides a supportive, transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
-An enriching advisory program is also offered to meet student’s needs.
+• Strong middle school, grades five-eight, that provides a supportive transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
+Also, an enriching advisory program to meet student’s needs.
 Two computer labs and Smartboard technology used in many classrooms.

-• Advanced Placement (AP) courses and College-In-the-School agriculture classes are available in the high school, as well as technical college credit courses which are available through our partnership with Wright Tech Center.
+• Wide variety of Advanced Placement (AP) courses and College In the School courses in agriculture and mathematics are available in the high school, as well as tech college credit courses that are available through our partnership with Wright Tech Center.

-• High school offers a nationally-recognized FFA program that includes consistent state and national award winners.
-HLWW FFA was named the premier chapter of Minnesota in 2007 and 2011.
-A greenhouse was constructed for the FFA in 2010, and it also received a farm-to-school grant used for its school garden.
+• High school offers a nationally recognized FFA program that includes consistent state and national award winners.
+HLWW FFA was named the premier chapter of Minnesota in 2007.
+In 2010, the program received a farm-to-school grant, and built a greenhouse.

-• An Alternative Learning Program (ALP) was formed for students in grades nine through 12 to help them reach graduation standards and achieve credits using an online curriculum.
+• An alternative learning program (ALP) was formed for students in grades nine-12 to help them reach graduation standards and achieve credits using an online curriculum.

-• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; student council; National Honor Society; drama; Yearbook Committee; Letter Club, etc. An outstanding drama department with an annual musical production, and frequent state honor-winners in one-act competition, including highest honors.
+• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; student council; National Honor Society chapter; drama; Yearbook Committee; Letter Club, Speech, Outstanding Drama department; annual musical production; frequent state honor-winners in one-act competition including highest honors.

-• Generous, supportive community that has awarded more than $31,000 (2011-12) in local scholarships to graduating HLWW seniors each year.
+• Generous, supportive community that awarded over $32,000 (2012-13) in local scholarships to graduating HLWW seniors each year.

 • Our schools have financial strength to further improve the learning environment.
-New and remodeled facilities greeted families beginning in spring 2008 as we moved into a new ninth through 12th grade high school and remodeled elementary schools.
+New and remodeled facilities greeted families beginning in spring 2008 with a new nine-12 high school, and remodeled elementary schools.
 In fall 2009, through much community support, the local levy was renewed for a period of 10 years.